 And let me give you a specific example.
 Marine training, cotraining, right now seems to be a very important issue in this exercise.
-And yet, we learned that there is cotraining going on right now in L.A.
-I think that was last week or something where marines and State Department personnel are doing an assault training exercise out there, which I commend.
-So the question is, has the scope and all the requirements been defined at this point?
+And yet, we learned that there is cotraining going on right

-Mr. COURTS.
+Mr. Courts.
 Senator, the proposal that we looked at for FASTC was the \$413 million proposal, and our understanding is that that particular proposal does include the full scope of what State is planning, including training with the marines in Chesapeake and in Quantico.

-Senator PERDUE.
+Senator Perdue.
 But not soft skills.
 Correct?

-Mr. COURTS.
+Mr. Courts.
 It does not include the soft skills training.
 That was part-

-Senator PERDUE.
+Senator Perdue.
 Yes.
 The \$272 million and the \$413 million are hard skills.
 At FLETC it is hard skills only, and at FASTC it is hard skills is what you are describing right now.

-Senator PERDUE.
+Senator Perdue.
 But without soft skills.